AlpacaTravel/graphql-docs/topics/collection/Managing collection locations/README.md

       # Note: See external refs/source if you want to store your own identifiers
       # Provide a reference to the place/position for the place location
       place: {
+        # Place information will be sourced from ATDW provider
         id: "place/atdw:product:5cae80be57a096cd7084b6ab"
         position: { lon: 144.9970825017, lat: -37.803058481 }
       }